Nick-Son/zendesk-coding-challenge/README.md

 ### Step 1: Setting up the project locally

-1. Clone the repo to your local machine
+1. Clone the repo to your local machine, or, alternatively, download the project as a zip file and extract it to your local machine.
 2. From the root of the project, cd into the `/react` folder, run either `yarn install` or `npm install`
 3. From the root of the project, cd into the `/server` folder and, as above run either `yarn install` or `npm install`